Hardware transactional memory (HTM) is supported by recent processors from Intel and IBM.

 enhance conflict resolution between regular and so-called power transactions.

-Our idea is backward-compatible with existing HTM code,
+Our idea is backward-compatible with existing HTM systems,

 imposing no additional cost on transactions that do not use the power mode.

-and performs similarly or better than state-of-the-art related proposals that require mode substantial architectural changes.
+and performs comparably with state-of-the-art related proposals that require more substantial architectural changes.